Annual Notification of Rights Under FERPA

 Upon request, The Citadel also discloses education records without consent to officials of another school in which a student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer.

-The Citadel has designated the following to be “school officials” with a “legitimate educational interest” in student records: members of The Citadel’s Board of Visitors, the faculty, Company Advisors, and selected personnel in the departments or offices of the President, Provost, Deans, Registrar, Counseling Center, Academic Support Center, Public Safety, Executive Vice President for Finance, Administration and Operations, Vice President for External Affairs, Director of Athletics, and Commandant of Cadets.
+The Citadel has designated the following to be “school officials” with a “legitimate educational interest” in student records: members of The Citadel’s Board of Visitors, the faculty, Company Advisors, and selected personnel in the departments or offices of the President, Provost, Deans, Registrar, Counseling Center, Academic Support Center, Public Safety, Vice President for Operations, Vice President for Finance, Vice President for Communications and Marketing, Director of Athletics, and Commandant of Cadets.
 The Citadel, acting through the Provost, for academic records, and the Commandant of Cadets, for disciplinary records, also considers certain cadets to be school officials with a legitimate educational interest, by virtue of their cadet duty positions or work-study/graduate assistant status.